Aircraft Valuations

 To receive a no obligation estimate/quote simply email us some recent images and the high level technical details and we can take a look for you; valuation@southernaircraftsales.com

-Please note that all communications received by us regardless of whether or not we have been formally engaged by a client, are bound by our published Non-Disclosure and Confidentiality policy, as well as the Valuer's Institute Code of Ethics.
+All information provided to us regardless of whether or not we have been formally engaged by a client, is bound by our published NDC policy (under our T+C), as well as the Valuer's Institute Code of Ethics.

 NEED TO KNOW

-Aircraft valuations are akin to aircraft maintenance - there are no short cuts or 'ballpark' half jobs, and the consequences of any oversight or neglect can be costly.
+Aircraft valuations are akin to aircraft maintenance - there are no short cuts or ballpark half jobs, and the consequences of any oversight or neglect can be at best, costly.

 Therefore, always consider the following when comparing valuation fee estimates;